Home

 Setting Price

-Understanding how to set prices is a key element to your pricing strategy.
 To set a price for your product or service you need to know your market and your competition, know what the demand, and understand the price elasticity of demand for your product or service.

 Setting prices is also affected by how unique or differentiated your product is; in other words, is it a commodity item or a specialty or niche item?
-And then, most importantly, do your customers value the differentiation?

 Price Sensitivity

 Part of your strategy in building price must be to consider price sensitivity.
-This is particularly important when you are introducing new products or services to the market – and, when you are changing price (that is, increasing or decreasing price).
+This is particularly important when you are introducing new products or services to the market; and, when you are changing price (that is, increasing or decreasing price).

 • The market is less sensitive when the product is unique or differentiated and has high value; price increases in this scenario do not affect demand.